ggeorg02/BAIT580/_sources/installation/RDSCreation.md

 - Here, we are selecting the database engine that we want.
 As you see, there are 6 of them available, and we will be going with Postgres.
 You will be hearing more about it in your Lecture 2.
 Here we also select which version of Postgres we want.

+Make sure you select the latest version of postgres.
+It might not be what I selected here, ie `PostgreSQL 13.3-R1`.

 ```{figure} img/rds5.png
 ---
 width: 900px